sylvain-faure/cromosim/doc/source/example_comp.rst

 Reference : [MF2018]_ Chapter 6.

-A compartment model example can be find in the directory
+A compartment model example can be found in the directory

 .. code-block:: python3